 The university does not have a strategic policy for academic career development.
 The university aligns its management policy and strategy with government policies, e.g., the Policy on Higher Education Vision 2030.
 (P1)

+The limited alignment processes may concern the dominant role and power of state agencies in the academic self-regulated system since the state agencies have given little leeway to universities to negotiate through the recruitment, development, and evaluation of civil servants.
+The limited internal alignment of the management procedures for contracted employees has been partly due to weak institutional leadership and negligence in building a strong academic career management system.

 Management practices and alignment processes in University B